Commercial Entrance Safety & Compliance in NY & NJ

 Accessibility Is Part of Entrance Compliance, Not a Separate Conversation

-A commercial entrance can feel secure, polished, and “mostly fine” while still being a poor experience for the people expected to use it.
+A commercial entrance can feel secure, polished, and mostly fine while still being a poor experience for the people expected to use it.
 That is why accessibility cannot be treated like a side issue.
-ADA.gov states that the 2010 ADA Standards set minimum requirements for newly designed and altered state and local government facilities, public accommodations, and commercial facilities to be readily accessible to and usable by individuals with disabilities.
+The ADA Access Board states that the 2010 ADA Standards set minimum requirements for newly designed and altered state and local government facilities, public accommodations, and commercial facilities to be readily accessible to and usable by individuals with disabilities.

 | Compliance Area | Why It Matters | Typical Next Step |